9-5-pursuit/module-four-study-guide/04-express-mvc.md

 The specific error message we would see when trying to import a module without `module.exports` varies depending on the environment or tool being used.
 However, a common error message is `TypeError: Cannot read property 'something' of undefined`, where `'something'` refers to the specific property or method we are trying to access from the imported module.
 </details>

 ---

+## Views

+In Express MVC, views refer to the user interface components responsible for presenting data to the user and receiving user input.
+They play a crucial role in creating an engaging and interactive user experience.

+In this course, React is utilized as the primary technology for handling views in an Express MVC application.
+To learn more about utilizing React with Express, refer to the [React with Express Guide](./07-express-with-react.md).

+---